|Elliott Sound Products||Build a 1 Second Timebase|

 The above will work for any supply voltage you may want to use.
 For example, if the supply is 24V, the resistor will be 1k and needs to be 1W because dissipation is about 510mW.
 Always use a resistor with a rated dissipation that's at least as high as the calculated power.
 Using an undersized resistor will lead to overheating and early failure.

 The techniques shown here all work well, and hopefully will help anyone needing a reasonably accurate 1 second timebase.
 As noted above, if you need a 2 second timebase, simply disconnect one of the clock motor leads.
 The only limitation is the relatively short pulse provided by the clock electronics.
 At around 50ms (0.05s) it's more than acceptable for any electronics, but is probably too short to drive a relay or a 'full sized' clock or slave that relies on an electrical impulse.
-If there is any interest I'll add a 'pulse stretching' circuit that can be used.
+If this is the case, use the circuit shown above, as that can be worked out for almost any pulse width likely to be needed.

 |Copyright Notice.
 This article, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is Copyright © 2010.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro- mechanical, is strictly prohibited under International Copyright laws.
 The author (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference.
 Commercial use is prohibited without express written authorisation from Rod Elliott.|